International travel is resuming again, with many adjustments and health safety as a top priority.

 Entry regulation updates

-- Sri Lanka – the validity of the negative test result has been shortened from 96 to 72 hours.
-Additionally, fully vaccinated passengers are now exempt from the quarantine requirements.
+- Monaco – the validity of a negative test result has been extended from 48 to 72 hours.

 Important news for Swiss travelers